wofsauge/IsaacDocs/docs/Entity.md

 [ ](#){: .abrep .tooltip .badge }
 #### void Update ( ) {: .copyable aria-label='Functions' }

+Runs the post-update logic for an entity for a single frame, which will cause the associated callback to fire.
+Mods usually never need to call this function, as it can cause bugs when post-update logic is ran more than once a frame.

 ___
 ## Variables
 ### Child {: aria-label='Variables' }